HadrienG2/code-that-counts/src/simd-narrowing.md

 technique to provide the 8x speedup over the 64-bit SIMD version that it theoretically allows for, then we need to reduce the overhead of merging.
-And the obvious way to do that is to refrain from reducing narrow SIMD accumulators all the way to u64 integers when spilling to wider SIMD accumulators would suffice.
+And the obvious way to do that is to refrain from reducing narrow SIMD accumulators all the way to scalar u64s when spilling to wider SIMD accumulators would suffice.

-And along the way, I'll also extract some complexity out of the full counter implementation, as it starts to pack too much complexity into a single function for my taste again.
+Along the way, I'll also extract some complexity out of the full counter implementation, as it starts to pack too much complexity into a single function for my taste again.